alistairpialek/alistairpialek.com/_posts/2023-02-11-notes-from-sre-workbook-betsy-bayer.md

 **Measuring Impact**

-One approach we adopted from working with Google’s Customer Reliability Engineering (CRE) team is to conduct a point-in-time assessment with leads of the product engineering team before starting the engagement.
+One approach we adopted from working with Google's Customer Reliability Engineering (CRE) team is to conduct a point-in-time assessment with leads of the product engineering team before starting the engagement.

 A point-in-time assessment consists of walking through a maturity matrix, gauging the maturity of the service along the various axes of concern to SRE (as described in Chapter 32 of Site Reliability Engineering), and agreeing on scores for functional areas such as observability, capacity planning, change management, and incident response.